amyghotra/codenames/Social-Contract-Outline.md

 > What are our expectations for conduct among team members?

 ```
-1) Ask for help
+1) Ask for help if you are stuck
 2) Do you best :)
 3) Follow weekly guidelines
 4) No funny business, treat everyone with RESPECT
 ```

 ## CONSEQUENCES